Ä¢¹½ÊÓÆµ

 In Brentwood, a lot of people use the bus to get to work every day though Brentwood is a relatively small town.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The education level of Brentwood citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.98% of adults 25 and older in Brentwood have a college degree.
+In terms of college education, Brentwood is nearly on par with the US average for all cities of 21.84%: 20.98% of adults 25 and older in Brentwood have a bachelor's degree or advanced degree.

 The per capita income in Brentwood in 2022 was $34,672, which is low income relative to Maryland, and middle income relative to the rest of the US.
 This equates to an annual income of $138,688 for a family of four.
 However, Brentwood contains both very wealthy and poor people as well.